-We travel to the Pyrénées region of France each year to walk the caves and taste with Christian Pardou, whose family has been aging cheeses of the region for five generations.
+We travel to the Pyrénées region of France each year to walk the caves and taste with Sophie Pardou, who recently inherited her family's cheese aging business from her father, Christian Pardou.
 This farmhouse sheep's milk cheese from the Vallée D'Ossau Iraty is made using the milk of the traditional breed of sheep: brebis béarnaise.
 These rare wheels have been extra aged just for us.
 Still displaying the trademark smooth and supple texture of Brebis Pardou, the rinds of the Grand Cru are washed, giving the flavors more intensity and a persistent funk.

 - Country of Manufacture

 - Cheese Style